jackdesert/mattstohrer/README.md

 this repository can generate a sitemap.

 You could go to https://stohrermusic.com/sitemap.xml and click through the links there.
-But who wants to read html??
+But who wants to read xml??

 Format
 ------